East Africa Toolkit: Services and Supply

 Post-Pregnancy Family Planning

-Post-pregnancy family planning (PPFP) is defined as the prevention of unintended pregnancies and closely spaced pregnancies through the first 12 months after childbirth, but it can apply to an “extended” postpartum period up to two years following childbirth (WHO 2018).
+Post–pregnancy family planning (PPFP) is defined as the use of any modern method of contraception in the prevention of unintended pregnancy and closely spaced pregnancies through the first 12 months following childbirth or loss of a pregnancy.
+It can apply to an “extended” postpartum period up to two years following childbirth (WHO 2018).

 Why Post-Pregnancy Family Planning (PPFP) Is Important